 Aalok Khandekar Hyderabad, India

-Aalok Khandekar is an assistant professor of Anthropology/Sociology at the Indian Institute of Technology, Hyderabad, India.
-As part of the Cool Infrastructures consortium, his current research examines thermal knowledges and practices as marginalized groups in the urban global South adapt to rising temperatures in their cities.
+Aalok Khandekar is an assistant professor of Anthropology/Sociology at the Indian Institute of Technology Hyderabad, India.
+His current research examines thermal knowledges and practices as marginalized groups in the urban global South adapt to rising temperatures in their cities.
 Khandekar was lead curator of the STS Across Borders and Innovating STS exhibits at the 2018 and 2019 4S annual meetings and is a founding member of the Transnational STS and TransAsiaSTS networks.

 Associate Editor